xenify-io/litepaper/README.md

 Moreover, Xenify's design integrates an ingenious burn mechanism that enables users to burn XEN and USDy tokens to mint XNF, positioning the XEN burning process as a strategic layer 2 burner of XEN.
 But here’s the best part, a whopping 100% of burn fees are channelled back to XNF stakers.

 Xenify's built-in swap and burn fee mechanisms help create a reciprocal environment that rewards platform users with XNF as part of the daily reward cycle, and XNF stakers with a generous 100% of burn fees and 50% of swap fees across all supported chains.
-The team's portion of the swap fee is instrumental in promoting and enhancing the Xenify platform and its associated tokens (XEN, USDy, and XNF), ensuring increased awareness and adoption.This strategy not only fosters user engagement, but amplifies rewards for those deeply involved with the protocol.
+The team's portion of the swap fee is instrumental in promoting and enhancing the Xenify platform and its associated tokens (XEN, USDy, and XNF), ensuring increased awareness and adoption.
+This strategy not only fosters user engagement, but also amplifies rewards for those deeply involved with the protocol.

 With Xenify, users can effortlessly execute cross-chain token swaps through seamless integration with numerous aggregators and chains, while reaping the benefits of the best rates and having the opportunity to earn XNF.
 This cultivates a vibrant ecosystem that sparks user participation and nurtures a community-driven environment.
-Xenify's innovative approach, paired with its unique tokenomics model, guarantees that the platform will remain ahead of the curve, attract a growing user base and contribute to the project's overall success.
+Xenify's innovative approach, paired with its unique tokenomics model, guarantees that the platform will remain ahead of the curve, attract a growing user base, and contribute to the project's overall success.

 In short, Xenify is the ultimate cross-chain aggregator of aggregators that provides users with unparalleled simplicity and efficiency when swapping tokens across 32 leading chains.
 With a thoughtfully designed ecosystem, Xenify's unique tokenomics model benefits all participants, from platform users to XNF stakers.
 Xenify truly offers the best of both worlds: effortless cross-chain token swapping and significant earning potential.
 Whether executing cross-chain token swaps or burning tokens to mint XNF, every action taken on the Xenify platform contributes to a reciprocal environment of rewards and engagement.
 With Xenify, users can experience the best rates, earn XNF, and be part of a vibrant community - making it the go-to choice for anyone looking to simplify the cross-chain swapping process while maximising their earning potential.